 There are also alternative resume formats known as functional and hybrid resumes.
 Functional resumes place greater emphasis on education and skills, while hybrid resumes combine elements of both functional and reverse-chronological formats.

 Both the functional and the hybrid resumes are well suited for candidates with less work experience or large gaps in their resumes.

-2. Write an authentic summary that represents your nursing values
+2. Write an authentic resume summary that represents your nursing values

 As a nurse, your demeanor matters nearly as much as your technical medical skills.
 The resume summary is the perfect opportunity to show off your personality and share the core values that guide your nursing practice.

 Additionally, your resume summary should highlight your biggest strengths and skills as a nurse.
-Here is an example of a weak nursing resume summary, followed by a correction and explanation:
+Here is an example of a weak nursing resume summary, followed by its correction and explanation:

 Incorrect nursing resume summary example:

 Nurse with an interest in working specifically with pediatric patients.
 Completed a nursing practicum at a local hospital, where I learned to carry out daily care tasks and manage patient records.